MichaelMathieu/upkie-T-public/README.md

 TODO | M2.5 TODO get length | maybe above link |
 1 | (Optional) bluetooth keyboard and mouse | | ~£25

+# 3d Print

+Print all the `.stl` files.
+Some files have (or will have) a `.3mf` version if the print is difficult.
+Notes:
+* The femurs and tibia print vertically.
+Adding a brim is recommended.
+* Print the files with names starting with FLEX in flex filament.
+* The tyres need to be softer than what you would get with the regular slicer settings.
+See the `.3mf` file, or experiment with slicer settings.
+* The parts are designed to be printed with a maximum overhang threshold of 60 degrees.
+Anything lower may result in unwanted support (may be hard to remove).
+* Files with x2 in the name need to be printed twice.

 # Assembly (unfinished)
 Order of operation (experimental):
 Legs (x2):